 And that’s the key ingredient I decided to use to ‘throw’ my tablescape colors a bit off.
 And it made all the difference in the world!

 For me seasonal decorating is all about a progression, easing into the upcoming season.
-I’m not one to ravage the local farm stand, buying every pumpkin and mum in sight, plastering them across my front entrance and leaving it at that.
+I’m not one to ravage the local farm stands, buying every pumpkin and mum in sight, plastering them across my front entrance and leaving it at that.

 I didn’t avoid orange altogether but rather softened its punch with the colors I surrounded it with.
 They needed to be equally weighted and I also balanced the gold tones with the infusion of pink.

 My plate stack is actually a very traditional combination, with copper chargers, clean white dinner plates and a pumpkin print salad plate topping it all off.
-(See resource list at the end of the post.)

-Eucalyptus leaves trail down the center of the table, peppered with craft pumpkins in a playful mango orange.
+Eucalyptus leaves trail down the center of the table, peppered with craft pumpkins in a playful mango hue.
 I’m having great fun with velvet pumpkins this year and they’re showing up all over our home.

 As the underpinning for the setting I used a plaid tablecloth in a range of fall colors.
 In fact I got a little nervous that it might make it too dark, but instead it illustrates how all the elements working together combine to tell a new story.

-Source List – Click on the items below for direct links to the products.
+To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.